plumtamine/UdacityDS/README.md

 # UdacityDS

-Udacity Data Science Nano Degree Project 1
+Following a CRISP-DM process, this analysis supports the research on the pricing of new Airbnb listings.
+It is the first project in Udacity Data Science Nano Degree.

 # Prerequisites
 Python ver 3.x.

-# Project Description
+# Business Understanding
-Following a CRISP-DM process, this analysis is designed to understand how can Airbnb help a new homeowner in Boston to decide the price of a new listing.
+This analysis is designed to understand how can Airbnb help a new homeowner in Boston to decide the price of a new listing.
 Specifically, To understand what elements of a listing affects the owners' decision of pricing by answering the following 3 questions:
-Is there a seasonality of the price of the listings in Boston?
+1. Is there a seasonality of the price of the listings in Boston?
-How do the average prices in a different neighborhood in Boston differentiate?
+2. How do the average prices in a different neighborhood in Boston differentiate?
-What are the top 10 features of a listing that will affect its pricing?
+3. What are the top 10 features of a listing that will affect its pricing?

+# Data Understanding
+The data is from the Boston Airbnb Open Data sets in Kaggle. [https://www.kaggle.com/airbnb/boston] There are 3 datasets:<br />
+Calendar provides the availability and price of the listings by calendar date.<br />
+Listings provide all the details for the listings.<br />
+Reviews provide the detailed reviews for each listings. <br />

+# Prepare Data
+For the first question, the Calendar dataset is used for understand the seasonalities.
+The price was converted from currency format to float format.
+The date is converted to Month and DoW after filtered out the na values.<br />

+For the second question, the Listings dataset is merged to Calendar dataset to understand the impact of neighbourhood on pricing. <br />

+For the last question, modify the variables in the merged dataset from Question 2 to limit the categorical features to fewer levels.
+Dropped the Na values.
+Dropped the object variables that can't be turned into the dummy variables.

-# Resource
+# Data Modeling
-Udacity
+With the cleaned dataset, trained a Random Forest Regression model with price as the target variable.
+This model is to understand the importance of the features to understand the thrid question.

-# Results
+# Evaluate the Results

 Q1

 September and October are the peaks of the price while from December to March is the slow season in Boston.
 Friday and Saturday have the highest price while Monday to Wednesday has the lowest.
 Interesting to see the relatively high price on Mondays and Sundays in April, which is the probable result of the famous Boston Marathon that held on April Monday in 2016.
 Another interesting fact is the highest price in September is on Thursday.